ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 ## AI Inference Category {#inference}

-To act of using one or more assets as input to a trained AI/ML model for the purposes of inferring a result.
+The act of using one or more assets as input to a trained AI/ML model as part of the operation of that model
+(as opposed to the training of the model).

 # Usage